Sword Art Online: Code Register

-Sword Art Online: Code Register (ソードアート・オンライン コード・レジスタ), also sometimes known as Sword Art Online: Code Resister, is a 2014 video game for iOS and Android devices released in Japan only.
+Sword Art Online: Code Register (ソードアート・オンライン コード・レジスタ), also sometimes known as Sword Art Online: Code Resister, is a 2014 Japanese video game for iOS and Android devices released in Japan only.

 Gameplay

 Sword Art Online: Code Register is a Japanese role-playing game with a simple tap-and-play battle system.
 Players can put together groups of characters with different skills and actions to take on opponents and explore different worlds.
 The game features multiple worlds and characters featured in the franchise, including the eponymous Sword Art Online, ALfheim Online, and Gun Gale Online, as well as original characters.

 The game features a "Duel Order System" where players tap characters to make them perform actions against enemies and thus make combos, and utilize the "Switch" system to change the order of attack for better strategies and combos.
 Similar to the light novel and anime, there exists different kinds of Sword Skills and Unit Skills which players can utilize to deal damage or recover health; with using these different skills and combos is the key to winning the game.
 There also exists systems to create custom weapons using materials gathered from quests, levelling up skills, and adding abilities.